ARTWORK CONSERVATION GUIDE

-Handling: Always handle your artwork with clean, dry hands or wear cotton gloves.
-Avoid touching delicate surfaces such as painted areas or fragile extensions.
+Handling: Always handle artwork with clean, dry hands or wear cotton gloves.
+Avoid touching painted surfaces, delicate areas, or fragile extensions.
+Support works from their strongest structural points.

 Placement: Keep artwork away from direct sunlight, high humidity, and extreme temperature fluctuations.
-Avoid displaying near fireplaces, radiators, air conditioners, or in bathrooms and kitchens.
+Avoid displaying near fireplaces, radiators, air conditioners, heating vents, windows, or in bathrooms and kitchens.

-Environment: Maintain a stable environment with moderate temperature and humidity levels.
-Use UV-filtering glass or curtains to protect against light exposure.
+Environment: Maintain a stable environment with moderate temperature (65-75°F / 18-24°C) and relative humidity (40-55%).
+Use UV-filtering glass, window film, or curtains to protect against light exposure, which causes irreversible fading and deterioration.

-Dusting: Gently dust the painting’s surface with a soft, natural-hair brush (such as a sable or artist’s brush).
+Dusting: Gently dust the surface with a soft, natural-hair brush (such as sable or artist's brush).
 Hold the painting at a slight angle so dust falls away, and brush in one direction to avoid pushing dust deeper into the surface.
-Avoid using feather dusters or cloths, as they can snag on textured paint or leave fibers behind.
-Never use cleaning sprays or liquids on the surface.
+Avoid feather dusters or cloths, as they can snag on textured paint or leave fibers behind.
+Never use cleaning sprays or liquids.

-Framing: Ensure your painting is professionally framed with acid-free backing materials.
-Frames protect the artwork and provide structural support.
+Framing: Ensure your painting is professionally framed with acid-free backing materials and UV-protective glazing when appropriate.
+Proper framing protects the artwork and provides structural support.

-Inspection: Periodically check for signs of damage, such as flaking paint, discoloration, or loose varnish.
-If issues arise, avoid attempting DIY fixes and consult a professional conservator.
+Inspection: Periodically check for signs of deterioration such as flaking paint, discoloration, cracking, or loose varnish.
+If issues arise, consult a professional conservator immediately, do not attempt DIY repairs.

 Resin and mixed-media artworks are beautiful, dynamic, and unique, but they require specific care to preserve their appearance and longevity.
 Please read the following guidelines carefully to ensure your artwork remains in optimal condition.